-If you want to take a vehicle across the verge or footway to access your property, you may need a dropped kerb - these are also known as domestic footpath crossings or vehicle crossings.
+If you want to take a vehicle across the verge or footway to access your property, you may need a dropped kerb.

 You need to get approval or consent from us for a dropped kerb.

-Works can only be done by contractors who are approved by our network management unit.
+Works can only be done by contractors who are approved by our Network Management Team.
 It is an offence for anybody other than an approved contractor to carry out these works.

 How to obtain a quotation

-If your crossing is to be constructed on a classified road or in a conservation area, planning permission approval is also required.
+If your crossing is to be constructed on a classified road, planning permission approval is also required.

 We also detail which roads are in conservation areas within the information pack.